 Guest Art Teacher.
 Englewood Public School District; Englewood, New Jersey.

-Taught two comic book creation workshops during; one two-week, one single-day, multiple periods.
+Taught two comic book creation workshops during two separate school years: one two-week class; one single-day workshop (multiple times).

 Pratt Institute.
 Brooklyn, NY.
 Sept 2001 – May 2005